MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 - Capability and performance differences between Active Directory, Azure AD, and Azure AD Domain Services.

-- There are some Azure services that rely on Azure AD DS, such as HDInsight, Azure file service, WVD.
+- There are some Azure services that rely on Azure AD DS, such as HDInsight, Azure Files, and WVD.

 - Handling of privileged operations, such as creating a service principal within the Azure AD tenant, registering graph applications inside Azure AD, and procuring a wildcard certificate.

-- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication (IWA), forms/header based authentication as well as rich client apps integrated with ADAL.
+- Azure AD proxy front-end authentication for applications relying on integrated Windows authentication (iwa), forms/header based authentication as well as rich client apps integrated with ADAL.

 **Design recommendations:**

 - Evaluate the compatibility of workloads for ad and Azure AD DS.

-- Deploy Azure AD-DS within the primary region as this service can be projected into only one subscription.
+- Deploy Azure AD DS within the primary region as this service can be projected into only one subscription.

   - Use virtual network peering to support its usage as an authentication service.